SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 I heard the Mobile Market stops in my neighborhood.
 Can I use my SNAP card there?

 LEAP's Mobile Market is open to everyone.
 We accept SNAP and you will receive an extra dollar to spend on fruits and vegetables for every dollar swiped from your EBT card.
 You may also be available for further discounts.
-Ask your mobile market manager.
+Ask the market operator at your stop.
 For the mobile market schedule check here.

 I’m thinking of starting a community garden.
 Can you help?